-- Lesson 1: Using the management console introduces the Web Security module of the TRITON console, emphasizing useful tools and shortcuts. - Lesson 2: Accessing Help provides an overview of the user assistance resources available to Web Security administrators.
+- Lesson 1: Using the management console introduces the Web module of the TRITON Manager, emphasizing useful tools and shortcuts. - Lesson 2: Accessing Help provides an overview of the user assistance resources available to Web module administrators.

 Lesson 1: Using the management console